 Another great option that will last a while is rice.
 Yes, rice is a bit on the boring side, but that’s actually why we love it.
 Unlike a lot of other options on our list, rice makes a filling and fantastic base.
 You can spice it up or down depending on your mood and let it adapt to the sauce or meal you pair it with.
 This bag specifically is a great buy to keep on hand as you can get 10 pounds of rice for less than $35.

 If you really want something that will last years on the shelf, do yourself a favor and stock up on a few cans of baked beans.
 Properly stored, these bad boys can last a few years before going bad.
 And that’s great news for you and any future issues or emergencies you may run into, which is why we highly recommend grabbing as many cans as space will allow ahead of time.
-This particular listing is great as you can get 12 cans of baked beans which should set you up for success no matter the situation.
-And on top of all the shelf-life talk, baked beans are high in fiber, high in protein and low in fat.
-They’re basically the best non-perishable food out there.
+This particular listing is great as you can get four cans of honey baked beans.
+And on top of the impressive shelf-life, baked beans are high in fiber, high in protein and low in fat.
+They’re basically the best non-perishable food out there, and Bush’s Best is one of the most popular brands.

 4. Barilla Pasta